thetyrelcorporation/rquest/README.md

 A helper library to easily define restful web requests in ruby.

 Bassically I am tiered of constantly relooking up NET HTTP blog post to try and remember how to say override the default headers or attatch a file as a multipart post request.
-Also there are things about the ruby request generation process I felt I could improve such as, autodetecting the need for ssl from the URI and providing a clean DSL for request definition.
-As well as cleaner file attatchment.
+Also there are things about the ruby request generation process I felt I could improve such as, autodetecting the need for ssl from the URI and providing a clean DSL for request definition, as well as cleaner file attatchment.

 RQuest makes it easy to build request and gives you full control over every aspect of the request.
 I modeled it after the chrome extension postman.
 Everything you can do with postman you can do with RQuest and it follows the same intuitive work flow.

+In addition Rquest is an object that can handle a full session request cycle.
+You can say log in have the authentication cookies set by the server and then proceed to parse your dashboard.

 ## Installation